akshaygupta96/akshaygupta96/README.md

 ## Hi there

-Hi, I'm Akshay Gupta 👋
-🎓 Graduated from Carnegie Mellon University and Univeristy of Wisocnsin-Madison 🔬 Interested in Data Science and Product Development and Testing 💻 Proficient in Python, R, and HTML
+Hi, I'm Akshay Gupta.
+I am a graduate from Carnegie Mellon University and the University of Wisconsin-Madison.
+Interested in Data Science and Product Development and Testing.
+Proficient in Python, R, and HTML

 🚀 Projects